Package Theft in Texas

 fines and/or up to 1 year in jail.

-However, HB 37 adds felony charges based on the number of packages stolen,
+However, HB 37 adds felony charges based on:

 - It is a Class A misdemeanor to intentionally steal mail from fewer than